 The government encourages the employment of individuals for these positions.
 They make declaration and payment simple with the chèque emploi service, which is issued by your bank (Please see the section on “Children – Babysitters” for more complete information).
 Hiring someone legally, whether on a permanent basis or only sporadically, protects you, your household and the employee.

-Rates for cleaning range from about 10-15 Euros/hour and could be less or more depending on the frequency of cleanings.
+Rates for cleaning could cost 15 to 20 Euros/hour and could be less or more depending on the frequency of cleanings.
 If you hire someone through an agency, it is usually double this price, but you can declare half of it on your taxes, therefore basically paying the same as if you hire someone on your own.

 There are hundreds of agencies in Paris that offer domestic help.
 Many offer both femmes de ménage and childcare services.
 They can provide long-term solutions or services for once-in-a-while.
 Some have English-speaking personnel.